PBCTF2023 git-ls-api

 }}}}},"tree": [{"path":"pwnedbyPFS"}]}

-but insert the entire string into the command.
-By completing the remaining fields as part of our input, then starting a new command with the *
+The serializer will process the length of the innermost string as 2 but insert the entire string into the command.
+By completing the remaining fields as part of our input, then starting a new command with the * character, we can inject additional commands.
+Here, I’m invoking a set command.
+Once we have command injection, we still need some way of gaining additional control to read the flag from disk.

-for both directly controlled fields, but there’s a third value stored for every connection which doesn’t have that
+The redis connector is invoked with raw: True for both directly controlled fields, but there’s a third value stored for every connection which doesn’t have that

 def session